TehGM/Discord.Interactions.AspNetCore/README.md

 }
 ```

-If you want to register a command that is more complex than just name and description, create a new **static** method that returns either `DiscordApplicationCommand` or `Task<DiscordApplicationCommand>`, and mark it with [\[InteractionCommandBuilder\]](Discord.Interactions.AspNetCore/CommandsHandling/InteractionCommandBuilderAttribute.cs) attribute.
+If you want to register a command that supports options or requires more complex logic, create a new ***static*** method that returns either `DiscordApplicationCommand` or `Task<DiscordApplicationCommand>`, and mark it with [\[InteractionCommandBuilder\]](Discord.Interactions.AspNetCore/CommandsHandling/InteractionCommandBuilderAttribute.cs) attribute.
 You can inject any non-scoped service into its arguments, as well as `IServiceProvider`and `CancellationToken`.
 Note that [\[InteractionCommand\]](Discord.Interactions.AspNetCore/CommandsHandling/InteractionCommandAttribute.cs) attribute will then be ignored, so you can remove it.

 ```csharp